amazeeio/docs/drupal/synchronize_sites.md

 {% endhint %}

 {% hint style='info' %}
 `drush rsync` does not remove already existing files on the target files directory.
 Already existing files will be overwritten though.
-Please see https://drushcommands.com/drush-8x/rsync to learn more about additional parameters for `drush rsync`.
+Please see https://drushcommands.com/drush-8x/rsync to learn more about additional parameters for `drush rsync`
 {% endhint %}